Six Sigma Black Belt Blended – Program Requirements

 - Data on real-life problems and performance measures

-Please refer to www.minitab.com for system requirements for the current version of Minitab and Minitab Companion
+Please refer to www.minitab.com for system requirements for the current version of Minitab and Minitab Workspace

-- Participants must have or are required to purchase the latest version of Minitab and Minitab Companion software (you may purchase Minitab directly from a software vendor or as part of your registration for the program).
-Purchase is for a 1-year license.
+- Participants must have or are required to purchase the latest version of Minitab and Minitab Workspace software (you may purchase Minitab directly from a software vendor or as part of your registration for the program).
+Purchase via this program is for a 1-year license, and should you exceed the license availability, you may be required to purchase a secondary 1-year license.

 - Identification, approval, and completion of a relevant Black Belt project from inception to implementation is required.